5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - Setting the correct value for `csr-active-config` to disable System Integrity Protection (macOS dependent).
 - Generating the correct `SSDT-PM.aml` in Post-Install so CPU Power Management works as intended.

-Please read the explanations in the following sections carefully and thouroughly where the all of the above is covered in detail and follow the given instructions.
+Please read the explanations in the following sections carefully and thoroughly where the all of the above is covered in detail and follow the given instructions.

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick before you copy it onto your system SSD!
 - **Perform an NVRAM Reset** before booting from this EFI!
-- **Pick a Config**: The EFI folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
+- **Pick a Config**: The EFI folder contains 2 config files: `config.plist` and `config_Monterey.plist`.
 The differences between them are:
 	- `config.plist` uses `MacBookPro10,1` as System Definition.
 It can boot everything from macOS 10.13 High Sierra up to macOS 11 Big Sur.
 Big Sur requires changing the `SystemProductName` to `MacBookPro11,1`, though.
 Adjust `csr-active-config` accordingly (the correct value for each OS is stored in the configs as commented-out entries).
-	- `config_Monterey.plist` uses `MacBookPro11,4` and is for booting macOS Monterey (obvioulsy).
+	- `config_Monterey.plist` uses `MacBookPro11,4` and is for booting macOS Monterey (obviously).
 It uses a different combination of Bluetooth Kexts for Broadcom Cards, otherwise the system won't boot (see "Wifi/Bluetooth" further down).
 Rename the config plist of your choice to `config.plist`, otherwise it won't boot.
 - **Integrated Graphics**: Three variants of T530 models with different display panels exist: `HD+` (including FullHD) and `HD` models.
 Both are using different identifiers:</br>

 	`AAPL,ig-platform-id 04006601` = `HD+` = FullHD.
 Resolution: ≥ 1600x900 px</br>
 	`AAPL,ig-platform-id 03006601` = `HD` = SD.
 Resolution: ≤ 1366x768 px

 	By default, the iGPU (Intel HD 4000) is configured for T530 models with `HD+` and FullHD panels.
 If your model has an `HD` panel you need to select a different Framebuffer-Patch, which is included in the config.plist but is disabled.
-To enable it, do the folowing:
+To enable it, do the following:
 	1. Go to `DeviceProperties` > `PciRoot(0x0)/Pci(0x2,0x0)`.
-	2. Disable the HD+ Frambuffer-Patch by placing a `#` in front of `PciRoot(0x0)/Pci(0x2,0x0)`.
+	2. Disable the HD+ Framebuffer-Patch by placing a `#` in front of `PciRoot(0x0)/Pci(0x2,0x0)`.
 	3. Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" by deleting the leading `#` and the description ` 1366x768 px` after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

 	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!
 - **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
-If you use a differnt CPU model, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
+If you use a different CPU model, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
 Depending on the macOS version you are using, a different setting for `SystemProductName` is required:
 	- For macOS High Sierra to Catalina: `MacBookPro10,1`
 	- For macOS Big Sur: `MaBookPro11,1`